 - Anti-trafficking media campaign.

-The expected results of this two-year project are:
+The expected results of this two-year project were:

 - Efficient CSO monitoring tool specifically designed to enable insights into justice sector policies towards the victims of human trafficking and related anti-trafficking mechanisms and procedures in targeted states, adjusted and put to use;

 - Key challenges in the domain of combating human trafficking in all targeted states identified and policy recommendations for change formulated, communicated and advocated;

 - Feasibility studies on state compensation funds conducted and policy proposals for establishing state compensation mechanisms drafted and presented to the public in the targeted states;